-CHOICE OF DESCALING CHEMICAL AND QUANTITY REQUIRED:
+CHOICE OF DESCALING CHEMICAL AND OUANTITY REQUIRED:

 If the cooling coil is made of steel, or stainless steel, use either SCALEBREAKER SR or SCALEBREAKER FX, dependent on the type of fouling.
 Scalebreaker FX will remove both hard water deposits and corrosion deposits, whilst Scalebreaker SR is effective only on hard water scale.
-SCALEBREAKER HD may be used with copper coils, but should not be left in circuit for more than two hours.
 Do not use SCALEBREAKER HD with stainless steel.

 - Calculate the amount of descaling chemical required.
-As a guide, if the volume of water in the cooling circuit is approximately 100 litres, use 10 litres descaling chemical (i.e. a 10% solution by volume).
-A weaker solution may be used, but will take longer to remove a given amount of scale. - Heat may be applied into the coil, if practicable, or it may be possible to start descaling when the water in the coil is still warm, to a maximum of 50°C, and this will speed up descaling.
+As a guide, if the volume of water in the roller is approximately 100 litres, use 10 litres descaling chemical (i.e. a 10% solution by volume).
+A weaker solution may be used, but will take longer to remove a given amount of scale. - Heat will speed up the cleaning process and it may be possible to start descaling when the water in the roller is still warm, to a maximum of 50°C, and this will speed up descaling. - NB.

-NB.
 When descaling with any acid, some hydrogen gas may be evolved.
 Hydrogen is a flammable gas, and the working area should be well ventilated.
 Avoid smoking nearby, or any other means of ignition.